JustinTulloss/caffeinated-simpleton/_posts/2009-01-12-cobra-a-little-javascript-class-library.markdown

 My final bit of inspiration was Python.
 Python doesn't care about privacy, it just trusts the developer not to mess things up.
 I like this philosophy.
 I also like the explicit self in python methods.
 A lot of people don't like self, but I think it makes it very obvious what instance your code is acting on.
 I took these things to heart and wrote Cobra, a class system for JavaScript that's really simple and looks a whole lot like Python.
 Without further ado, let me show you some examples of Cobra.
 <h3>Classes</h3>
+{% highlight js %}
-<pre lang="javascript">/* This is our base class.
+/* This is our base class.
 In its initialization function,
  * all it does is set things that are true for
  * all living animals.
  */